 Because of all that my physical body and heart/mind/Spirit has experienced, it's easy for me to default to feeling like a prisoner in my body and in my life, not walking away from situations that are draining my energy; and just having enough energy to survive.
 Like that bird in the cage, I can forget that the door is wide open for me to fly free.

 That is transforming now.
 I've decided to kick fear to the curb and move forward in my training and in my life with renewed vigor and determination.
-I am so blessed to partner with Dr. Ryan of Elevate Health Cambridge and Jeff Spratt of Spratt Muscular Therapies who believe in endless possibilities; who know the body's infinite capacity to heal and who are willing to work with me, to laugh with me, to cry with me and join me on my latest quest to reignite the endurance runner within me.
-I love the language that they use for their taglines.
-Dr. Ryan's is elevate your health and Spratt Muscular Therapies is Reclaim your advantage.
-Reclaim your life.
-And that is what I am doing now looking beyond the physical challenges in my body to experience the freedom in my mind.
+I am so blessed to partner with Dr. Ryan of Elevate Health Cambridge who believes in endless possibilities; who know the body's infinite capacity to heal and who are willing to work with me, to laugh with me, to cry with me and join me on my latest quest to reignite the endurance runner within me.

 When I push myself in my strength training workouts I can feel the marathoner within me fire up.
 While right now I am race walking, I can imagine myself running - actually running - with ease and grace and I know that one day it will all come together and happen.
 I can see it and feel it happening in my body; being around the running community and watching races ignites the neuromuscular pathways for healing in my own body.